urroylang/Bollycode_project/README.md

-This project was inspired by the iconic Bollywood movie Dilwale Dulhania Le Jayenge This project was created through the online platform, Tunepad Thanks to my tutor who guided me throughout the semester and canvas materials Thanks to all the resources that are listed in my reference list
+This project was inspired by the iconic Bollywood movie Dilwale Dulhania Le Jayenge This project was created through the online platform, Tunepad Thanks to my tutor who guided me throughout the semester and canvas materials Academic resources that are listed in my reference list

 ## Contact
+Created by me (Urbashi Roy)
+contact: urbashi.roy@student.uts.edu.au